croquet/croquet/historic/sdk/README.md

 By mirroring view-to-model events through the reflector, _Croquet_ ensures that all replicas of the model stay in sync.
 All replicas of the model receive exactly the same stream of events in exactly the same order.

-**_Output events_ (published by a model and handled by a view) are queued up locally, and handled right before invoking `update()`.**
+**_Output events_ (published by a model and handled by a view) are queued up locally, and handled asynchronously.**

 This is to ensure a strict separation between model code execution and view code execution.
 The model code must be executed precisely the same for every user to stay in sync, no matter if there are views subscribed on that user's machine or not.
+All event handlers are before invoking `update()`.

 There are also two special events that are generated by the reflector itself: `view-join` and `view-exit`.
 These are broadcast whenever a user joins or leaves a session.